Deep-fried little sweet and savory balls of cornbread. I mean, how can you go wrong with our fried-and-true recipe for Southern Style Hushpuppies?

 Southern Style Hushpuppies : The Batter

 Combine all of your dry ingredients in a mixing bowl.
 I am in love with my hand-me-down jadeite bowl.
 It is one of my favorites.
-Keep your eyes peeled in vintage stores or you can get a look alike at Food 52.

 You can use yellow cornmeal or white.
 I prefer self-rising white cornmeal because it makes a more tender hushpuppy.